Digital dark age: Encryption and data preservation

-Open source file formats
+Open-source file formats

 As more records are stored in digital form, there have been several measures to standardize electronic file formats so software to read them is widely available and can be re-implemented on new platforms if necessary.

 PDF/A is an open standard based on Adobe Systems PDF format.
 It has been widely adopted by governments and archives around the world, such as the United Kingdom.

 The Open Document Format for Office Applications (OpenDocument) has been standardized by OASIS in 2005, and by ISO in 2006.
-Since then, support for OpenDocument has been implemented in a large number of open source and proprietary software.
+Since then, support for OpenDocument has been implemented in a large number of open-source and proprietary software.
 Therefore, using OpenDocument is one option for archiving editable documents from office applications.
-More broadly, the use of open source software is a prevention measure.
+More broadly, the use of open-source software is a prevention measure.
 Since the source code for reading and writing a file format is open, the code can be used as a base for future implementations.
 In 2007, the chief information officer of the UK's National Archives stated "We welcome open-source software because it makes our lives easier".

 Data storage standardization

-In 2007, Microsoft created a partnership with the UK's National Archives to prevent the digital dark age and "unlock millions of unreadable stored computer files".
+In July 2007, Microsoft created a partnership with the UK's National Archives to prevent the digital dark age and "unlock millions of unreadable stored computer files".
 UK's National Archives now accepts various file formats for long-term preservation, including Office Open XML, PDF and OpenDocument.